olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/Final_Report/Product_Testing_Report.md

 # Product Test Report
-The following report details the various tests used to assess the product and its component parts.
+The following report details the various tests used to assess the autonomous car's performance.
 (Note: With lockdown restrictions imposed due to Covid-19, many tests were not possible to conduct physically - in this situation the team has used simulations where possible or continued with assumed ideal test results).